Yellow-throated Marten: Profile and Information

 Also known as the kharza, the yellow-throated marten is the largest marten in the Old World, with more than half of its length being the tail.

-Its fur is brightly coloured, consisting of a peculiar mix of black, white, golden-yellow and brown.
-It is an omnivore, whose food sources range from fruit and nectar to small deer.
+Its fur is brightly colored, consisting of a peculiar mix of black, white, golden-yellow, and brown.
+It is an omnivore whose food sources range from fruit and nectar to small deer.

-Due to its strong construction, its vivid colouration and unpleasant odour, the yellow-throated marten is a fearless animal with few natural predators.
+Due to its strong construction, vivid coloration, and unpleasant odor, the yellow-throated marten is a fearless animal with few natural predators.
 It displays no fear of dogs or humans and is easily tamed.

-While similar in many respects to the smaller beech marten, its distinctive colour and the arrangement of its baculum distinguish it sharply from other martens, as indicated by its geographical distribution and its atypical colouration, it is possibly the oldest type of marten, probably occurring during the Pliocene.
+While similar in many respects to the smaller beech marten, its distinctive color and the arrangement of its baculum distinguish it sharply from other martens, as indicated by its geographical distribution and its atypical coloration, it is possibly the oldest type of marten, probably occurring during the Pliocene.

-Due to its wide distribution, apparently reasonably stable population, occurrence in a number of protected areas, and lack of major threats, it is listed as Least Concern on the IUCN Red List.
+Due to its wide distribution, reasonably stable population, occurrence in several protected areas, and lack of major threats, it is listed as Least Concern on the IUCN Red List.

 In his History of Quadrupeds (1781), Thomas Pennant gave the first written account of the yellow-throated marten in the Western World, in which he called it the White-cheeked Weasel.

-These animals have large, though not permanent home-ranges.
-They actively patrol their territories, having been known to cover more than 10 to 20 km in a single day and night.
+These animals have large, though not permanent, home ranges.
+They actively patrol their territories, having been known to cover more than 10 to 20 km daily and night.

 They hunt mostly on the field but can skip the trees professionally, being able to make leaps up to 8 to 9 meters in the gap between the branches.

-Yellow-throated martens are fearless animals; they have only a few natural predators due to their strong build-up, bright colour and unpleasant scent.
+Yellow-throated martens are fearless animals with only a few natural predators due to their strong build-up, bright color, and unpleasant scent.
 They are not afraid of humans or dogs and are easy to tame.

 Description

-The yellow-throated marten is a large, sturdy, muscular and flexible animal with an elongated thorax, a short pointed head, a long neck and a very long tail about 2/3 longer than its body.
+The yellow-throated marten is a large, sturdy, muscular, and flexible animal with an elongated thorax, a short pointed head, a long neck, and a long tail about 2/3 longer than its body.

 The soles of the legs are coated with dense, flexible fur, while the digital and the footpads are bare, and the paws are weakly peeled.
 The skull looks like the beech marten, but it is much larger.